Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 [3] The non-periodic and periodic/bounded systems, the transport of DNA molecule

-* @nanoporAPGa.f03 (ca. 9,500 lines with graphics), with
+* @nanoAPGa.f03 (ca. 9,500 lines with graphics), with
 the parameter file paramAPGa.h and the configuration file PORV21_config.start3.

-* The five-atom TIP5P water code using the bounded Poisson equation is utilized, @nanoWatPa.f03 (11,000 lines), with paramWatP.h and PORW31_config.start3.
+* The five-atom TIP5P water model using the bounded Poisson equation is utilized, @nanoWatPa.f03 (11,000 lines), with paramWatP.h and PORW31_config.start3.
 It advances the 5-atom water model HH-O-LL, L being the dummy charge sites, and a run about 10 hours for t= 500 by 6 cores/3.0 GHz.